 In 1842, at the age of 20, Gunn enrolled in the fall term at the Medical Institution of Geneva College in Geneva, New York.
-Here he attended lectures in obstetrics, material medica, general pathology and chemistry.
-He was, however, particularly interested in anatomy and surgery.
-In late 1845, Moses heard that the University of Michigan planned to start a medical school in Ann Arbor.
+He attended lectures in obstetrics, material medica, general pathology and chemistry.
+However, he was particularly interested in anatomy and surgery.
+In 1845, Moses heard that the University of Michigan planned to start a medical school in Ann Arbor.
 It was his desire to become that school's professor of surgery that had Moses packing at the end of the term and heading west.

 In 1848, the Regents of the University began to organize a Department of Medicine and Surgery.
 Moses took the opportunity to share his advice as to how the department should be created.
-And so it was structured very much like Geneva College and Moses Gunn would be one of the first five members of the medical faculty to begin teaching a class of ninety-two on October 3, 1850.
+As a result, it was structured very much like Geneva College.
+Moses Gunn would be one of the first five members of the medical faculty to begin teaching a class of ninety-two on October 3, 1850.

 Gunn earned a high reputation as a surgeon and he was a founder and later vice-president of the American Surgical Association.
 Gunn performed every type of operation available to a surgeon in the second half of the nineteenth century.
-He had a cool head, he was ambidextrous, and he operated rapidly.
+He had a cool head, was ambidextrous and operated rapidly.
 His success was based upon his profound knowledge of anatomy and upon his preparation.
-C. B. Nancrede, who knew Gunn well, said the "every step of an operation was carefully traced out, every possible complication and its remedy provided for, every instrument or appliance was mentally as it was later actually set aside in its place."
+C. B. Nancrede, who knew Gunn well, said, "Every step of an operation was carefully traced out, every possible complication and its remedy provided for, every instrument or appliance was mentally as it was later actually set aside in its place."